binneo/pizza-shop-bit/README.md

    - `python3 -m http.server 8000` then open http://localhost:8000

 Notes:
-- The "Pay with Bitcoin" button shows a demo modal and a placeholder QR.
+- The "Pay with Bitcoin" button links to the Contact section (the overlay QR modal was removed per request).
 - Pizza Day is hard-coded as Feb 9 and a simple countdown is shown on the homepage.
 On Pizza Day the site triggers a confetti celebration and you can also trigger a celebration manually using the "Celebrate" button in the Pizza Day section.
 You can toggle emoji confetti (🍕/₿) via the checkbox in the Pizza Day promo — the engine keeps particle counts limited and respects `prefers-reduced-motion` for a lightweight, accessible experience.
 - Optionally use image sprites (better crispness on some platforms) with the "Use image sprites" checkbox.
 - Opt into a short confetti sound via the "Sound" checkbox.
 Sound is off by default to respect users and browsers, and the engine only plays a short per-burst pop when enabled.